Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 The researcher must be aware that various ethnographic groups answer to the same topic in very different ways, and he or she must not dismiss an idea or notion based on personal prejudice.

-They must also understand that specific demographics, geographic areas, and even cultural behavior can have an impact on the factors for each question.
+They must also understand that specific demographics, geographic areas, and even cultural behaviour can have an impact on the factors for each question.
 Researchers should be able to account for them, recognize trends, and map them out in the analysis.

 What is Quantitative Observations?